RedAngel121/NytePack/README.md

     - Basic Wallet
     - Bundle?
   - Gateways to Eternity: a whole shop for them
-  - Baubely Heart Cans Vending:
+  - Baubely Heart Cans Vending Machines:
     - Amulet can be purchased for 1 copper / maybe Earned with Easy Gateways?
     - Wither Bones can be earned with gateways and natural mob spawns
     - red can = 5 wither bones